Key takeaways

-A global distribution system (GDS) is an essential tool that can help connect hotels with travel agents, OTAs and other distribution channels.
+A hotel GDS system is an essential tool that can help connect hotels with travel agents, OTAs and other distribution channels.
 By using a GDS, you can make your hotel's availability and rates accessible to a broader audience, including corporate travelers and international guests.

-A GDS works by enabling service providers like hotels, airlines, and car rental companies to upload their inventory and pricing information to the platform.
-Travel agents with access to the GDS (through software or web interfaces like Amadeus or Sabre) can then search for availability and pricing based on specific criteria such as dates, destination, or rates.
+A GDS works by enabling service providers like hotels, airlines and car rental companies to upload their inventory and pricing information to the platform.
+Travel agents with access to the GDS can search for availability and pricing based on specific criteria such as dates, destination or rates.

 Once a booking is made through the GDS, the system communicates with the hotel's reservation system to confirm the booking and issue the necessary confirmations.
 The GDS updates availability in real-time, ensuring that travel agents always have the most up-to-date options available.